 Announcements notified the stranded travelers of pads and blankets available at the baggage claim area. – SThagard

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Denver International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Denver International Airport.

 What to Expect